 Unlike other Advanced System Care reviews, we went through every feature, and overall, IObit Advanced Systemcare Ultimate performs well.
 Despite having an endless amount of tools, it never feels like it bogs down the system.
 Whether you’ll be using all of those features is another matter.

 Take the time to set things up, download any of the add-ons you want, and perform your first scan.
 You should be able to proceed smoothly without any problems as it does its thing from the background.

 The program itself has a nice clean modern interface that separates its core functions with tabs down the left-hand side.
 Once you get further inside, each tool or feature has at least a mouse-hover explanation about what it does.
 Some let you click through for further info and options.

-Even if you still aren’t sure you should proceed with one of its tools, our Advanced System Care Pro review found it’s easy to turn settings back off or manually choose to fix things it has found.
+Even if you still aren’t sure you should proceed with one of its tools, our Advanced System Care Ultimate review found it’s easy to turn settings back off or manually choose to fix things it has found.

 Indeed, it has one of the best computer cleaner tools out there.
 Even if you think you’ve stayed on top of deleting unwanted files and uninstalling software, you’ll still end up with hundreds of megabytes if not gigabytes of data that can be removed safely.
 That’s without mentioning large files left on your drive from editing projects that you’ll never use again.

 As with any internet or system browsing history cleaning, just be sure you aren’t over-reliant on ‘recent files’ or ‘saved URLs’ as deleting this data won’t save much space but could reduce your productivity.
 The security benefit of cleaning this kind of data is also negligible in our opinion, as long as you are using other security features.
 The rest, along with internet caches, junk files from old installations, and registry entries are fair game and can free up a lot of space and will improve performance, especially on older machines.